AnthonyNicklin/meat-free/README.md

 Microsoft IE and Edge browsers do not support 'embed' elements by default without the end user having to amend their security settings.
-Having the charts display using the 'img' element was a easy fix but this would mean sacrificing the charts being interactive across all browsers.
+Having the charts display using the 'img' element was a easy fix but this would mean sacrificing the charts being interactive on other browsers.
 After some research I found a script on Stack Overflow that would detect the browser and version.
-I used this script to control how the charts are to be displayed base on browser being used.
+I used this script to control how the charts are to be displayed based on the browser being used.

-There are no differences between the deployed version of the project found here and its development version.
+There are no differences between the deployed version of the project found [here](https://meat-free.herokuapp.com) and its development version.

 #### How to deploy the code locally

 If you wish to run this code locally then please follow the instructions below.

-1. Download the code from the Github repository at [here](https://github.com/AnthonyNicklin/meat-free).
+1. Download the code from the Github repository from [here](https://github.com/AnthonyNicklin/meat-free).
-2. Click on Clone or download then Download ZIP.
+2. Click on _Clone_ or _download then Download ZIP_.
 This will download the code into a ZIP folder locally on your computer.
 3. Uncompress the ZIP folder.
 4. Create a virtual environment.
 Tutorial of how to create a virtual environment can be found [here](https://uoa-eresearch.github.io/eresearch-cookbook/recipe/2014/11/26/python-virtual-env/).
-.
 5. Activate the virtual environment.
 6. Install the necessary Python packages in the requirements.txt file.
     * ````pip3 install -r requirements.txt````